-Mrs Carrie Cheong will upon re-election as Director of the Company, remains as the Chairman of both Nominating and Remuneration Committees and a member of Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.
+Mr Wong King Kheng will upon re-election as Director of the Company, remains as the Chairman of Audit Committee and member of both Nominating and Remuneration Committees and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.

-[See Explanatory Note (a) and (b)]
+[See Explanatory Note (a)]

-To re-appoint Messrs PricewaterhouseCoopers LLP, as auditors of the Company and to 4. authorise the Directors to fix their remuneration.
+5. To re-appoint Messrs PricewaterhouseCoopers LLP, as auditors of the Company and to authorise the Directors to fix their remuneration.

-5. To transact any other ordinary business that may be transacted at an Annual General Meeting of the Company of which due notice shall have been given.
+6. To transact any other ordinary business that may be transacted at an Annual General Meeting of the Company of which due notice shall have been given.